umgbhalla/dotfiles/README.md

-If you are new to Unix systems, dotfiles, shells, scripting, and systems, I highly recommend installing and following the [Archlinux installation guide](#installation-with-archlinux) instead of this one.
-This installation is more geared towards Unix regulars and minimalistic power-users looking for a fully customizeable/extendable system.
-I do not recommend people follow this section since it's mostly just here for my own benefit, but it may be helpful to advanced Unix users.
+If you are new to Unix systems, dotfiles, shells, scripting, and systems, I highly recommend installing and following the [official Archlinux installation guide](https://wiki.archlinux.org/index.php/Installation_guide) instead of this one.
+This installation is more geared towards Unix regulars and minimalistic power-users looking for a fully customizeable/extendable system that is POSIX-compliant and follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+I do not necessarily recommend people to follow this section since it's mostly just here for my own benefit, but it may be helpful to advanced Unix users.

 In other words: _if you're new to the non-proprietary Unix utopia, this installation is